Just Diagnosed With Gestational Diabetes? Facts You Need To Know:

 Gestational Diabetes facts that have helped calm my fears:

 - Gestational Diabetes isn’t about how “healthy” you are, it is about the placenta’s reaction to insulin.
 I could have been eating perfect and still would have gotten gestational diabetes.
 It isn’t my fault I have Gestational Diabetes and it isn’t your fault either!

 - Gestational Diabetes isn’t a life sentence.
 Yes, some women do end up developing diabetes later and I’ve got a higher chance of getting it later.
-However, I know now I’m prone to diabetes which means I can prepare and hopefully prevent by incorporating the new eating skills I’m learning.
+However, I know now I’m prone to diabetes which means I can prepare and hopefully prevent by incorporating the new healthy eating skills I’m learning.

 - Exercise is one of the best things I can do for my body right now.
 Being active really, really helps with gestational diabetes.
 I like to stay active, so this just gives me one more reason to get out of bed.

 - Diabetes isn’t about cutting out all carbs, it is about decreasing carbs and pairing them with protein.
 It is about eating lots and lot of veggies.
 I can do healthy eating.

 - Lack of sugar level control can be a serious issue and lead to high birth weights (not my idea of a good time) and potential sugar issues for the baby.

 So at this point, I’ve calmed down a little bit.
 I’m still nervous and scared for my baby, but I don’t have the same sense of crushing fear that came with the initial diagnosis.